Ekexyz/docusign/README.md

 Sample automation for signing a PDF in DocuSign and verifying that notification email is sent.

-In Copado Robotic Testing https://robotic.copado.com set hidden suite variables for
+In Copado Robotic Testing https://robotic.copado.com configure the hidden suite variables for

 Docusign:
 - USERNAME